-The Resource Center for Churches equips you for vibrant ministry.
+The Ministry Lab equips leaders for innovative ministry.
 Here, we demystify our project.

-Every church and ministry of the Minnesota Annual Conference United Methodist Church, Minnesota Conference United Church of Christ, Presbytery of the Twin Cities Area, and Synod of Lakes and Prairies (PCUSA) is a member of the RCC.
-Anyone—clergy, staff, and lay—from these churches is welcome to contact us for consultation and access to recommended ministry resources.
-Others can join.
+Every church and ministry of the Minnesota Annual Conference United Methodist Church, Minnesota Conference United Church of Christ, Presbytery of the Twin Cities Area, and Synod of Lakes and Prairies (PCUSA) is a member of The Ministry Lab.
+Anyone – clergy, staff, and members – from these churches is welcome to consult with us and access resources.

 What’s a ministry resource?

-Traditionally, we think of ministry resources as books, DVDs, and curriculum.
-While these remain important, websites, blogs, streaming video, podcasts and other resources offer essential support for creative, vital ministries.
-Gatherings, organizations, people, and ideas are also key resources.
+Traditionally, we think of ministry resources as books, DVDs, and curricula.
+While these remain important, websites, blogs, streaming video, podcasts and other resources add essential support for creative, vital ministries.

-What is the RCC?
+What is The Ministry Lab?
 Is it a lending library?

-The RCC is located in the Minnesota Church Center in Minneapolis.
+The Ministry Lab is located in United Theological Seminary in St Paul.
+It is located adjacent to/within United’s Spencer Library, with whom we share lending abilities.
 Anyone from our partner churches can visit and borrow materials or ask us to mail them.
-It is also a network of faith community leaders sharing their experience and wisdom.

 You focus on education, right?